Beginning in the early 1970s, engineer Alan Adler became interested in improving the flying disc.

 Inspiration came from an unlikely source.
 Adler had read about the chakram—an ancient and formidable Punjabi weapon that was shaped in a ring.

-This led Adler to make the Skyro, his first flying ring, which set the Guinness World Record in 1980.
+This led Adler to make the Skyro, his first flying ring, which set a World Record.
 It was good for throwing far, but only worked well at one speed.
 Adler wasn’t quite satisfied.

 In 1984, Alan Adler finally found the last piece of the puzzle.
 Adding a spoiler to his flying ring, the Aerobie was born.
 It could be thrown fast, slow, near or far.
 In short, Alan Adler had engineered fun itself.